 Energy Policy Forum

-The 2014 Aspen Energy Policy Forum will be held in Aspen July 3 through 7.
+The 2014 Aspen Energy Policy Forum was held in Aspen July 3 through 7.

 Every summer, the Aspen Institute's Energy and Enviornment Program convenes leaders from business, policy, academia, and non-profit organizations to discuss a range of current and emerging energy policy issues.
 Energy Daily has called the invitation only Forum "one of the most venerable and influential gatherings of energy cognoscenti."
 The format relies heavily on dialogue among experts with varied experience and perspectives.
 A few brief discussion-starting presentations begin each half-day session, with the majority of the time reserved for dialogue among the 70 or so participants.
 With an early emphasis on oil import dependence and more recent explorations of climate change and electricity restructuring, the Forum has regularly examined such major questions as fuel choice, development of technology, adequacy of supplies and the role of government.
 It now focuses primarily on electricity.

 |“The Future of the U.S. Electricity Sector” was the focus of the July 2013 Energy Policy Forum chaired by Bill Dickenson, Energy Practice Leader at Navigant, and Phil Sharp, President of Resources for the Future and former Chair of the House Energy and Power Subcommittee.
 The group examined visions for the future, potential game changers, lessons from China, and resilience and cybersecurity.
 Download.|